Midlife Career Crisis: Identity Lag, Not Failure

 Short answer: Not by default.
 Panic-quitting often replaces one problem with another.

-- Start with a safe plan: clarify constraints, test directions through small experiments, build proof, then make a measured transition.
+- Start with a safe plan: clarify constraints, test directions through validation sprints, build proof, then make a measured transition.

 Short answer: That's exactly why experiments matter.
 Use low-risk tests: shadowing, small projects, internal role tweaks, short sprints.